webbouwer/wp-most-used-plugins/README.md

 # Most used WordPress plugins
 A list of most used Wordpress plugins, used by 1+ million devs and Webbouwer™®©

 Containing open source or a free (lite)version plugins.
+For more info see the tools section.

 ### Index
 * [Admin](#admin): Dashboard admin tools and function extensions - see also [User](#user)